ewine-project/Scampi-WiSHFUL/README.md

-# Scampi WiSHFUL Android Implementation
+# Scampi WiSHFUL Android implementation

-This is a implementaion of the Scampi WiSHFUL intergration for Android.
+This is an implementaion of the Scampi WiSHFUL intergration for Android.

 ## Usage